knpuniversity/symfony4/knpu/ep3-doctrine/database-migrations.md

 The `Article` entity is ready, and Doctrine already knows to save its data to an `article` table in the database.
 But... that table doesn't exist yet!
-So... how do we create it?
+So... how can we create it?

 ## Generating a Migration

 Ah, this is one of Doctrine's *superpowers*.
 Go back to your terminal.
-At the bottom of the `make:entity` command, it has a suggestion: run the `make:migration:` command.
+At the bottom of the `make:entity` command, it has a suggestion: run the `make:migration` command.

 I *love* this!
 Try it: